 DVD Drive Repair is a useful application that allows you to restore your DVD (Optical) Drive if missing from Windows.
-In some instances, it can also help when certain applications do not recognize your drive; mostly when your computer encountered a hardware problem or a virus attack that prevents it from using the DVD Drive.
+In some instances, it can also help when certain applications do not recognize your drive; mostly when your computer encounters a hardware problem or a virus attack that prevents it from using the DVD Drive.

-Before you attempt to get your DVD Drive back, please create a System Restore point first, just for in case something goes wrong.
+Before you attempt to get your DVD Drive back, please create a System Restore point first, just in case something goes wrong.
 You can create a System Restore Point by clicking on the Click here to create a System Restore Point link on the main program interface.
 It is also recommended that you update the device firmware to the latest version before attempting to repair the drive.
 You can do this by clicking on the Update Firmware FirmwareHQ.com link.

 Using DVD Drive Repair

 Please note: It may be necessary to reinstall any software designed to utilize BD/DVD/CD drives after running DVD Drive Repair.
-For example, you may have to reinstall your disc burning software.
+For example, you may have to reinstall your disc-burning software.
 So, Please make sure you have an issue with your devices before continuing.

 The interface is very simple and allows you to perform all actions with just a few clicks.
 You do not have to edit registry keys or go through other complicated settings in order to fix your DVD Drive problems.
-To repair any DVD Drive errors is Windows, download and run the DVD Drive Repair tool.
+To repair any DVD Drive errors in Windows, download and run the DVD Drive Repair tool.
 On the main interface, click on the Repair DVD Drive button.
 Reboot your computer and check to see if your problem is fixed.
 If not, it could be a physical hardware problem.

-DVD Drive Repair can also reset the Autorun settings to default and protect your system from Autorun malware by disabling autorun features for removable drives.
+DVD Drive Repair can also reset the Autorun settings to default and protect your system from Autorun malware by disabling Autorun features for removable drives.
 It does not remove the threat, but it can help prevent them from infecting the computer by plugging in an infected storage device.

-Uninstall DVD/CD-ROM and IDE ATA/ATAPI controllers
+Uninstall DVD/CD-ROM and IDE ATA/ATAPI, controllers

 On the Device Manager window, go to the View menu and select Show hidden devices.